rigaya/NVEnc/NVEncC_Options.en.md

   - addtime (default=off)
     Add time of to each line of the log.

+  - addlevel (default=off)
+    Show loglevel to each line of the log.

+  - color (default=on)
+    Enable/disable log color.

 ### --log-framelist [&lt;string&gt;]
 FOR DEBUG ONLY!
 Output debug log for avsw/avhw reader.